 You must have been thinking that how on earth is it feasible to put vegetable oil on a guitar’s fretboard.
-This is exactly the same that I thought when I first heard about it.
-But, this is not pure vegetable oil that we are using.
+This is exactly the same as what I thought when I first heard about it.
+But, this is not the pure vegetable oil that we are using.
 We are using vegetable oil soap.

 3- Clean A Fretboard Using Vinegar